-One common concern among people with or considering IVAs is how the scheme could affect their chances of getting a mortgage.
+One of the most popular worries for those with or considering an IVA is whether or not it will affect their chances of getting a mortgage.

-The main reason that getting a mortgage following an IVA can be challenging is that a record of it will remain on your credit file for a while.
+The main reason that getting a mortgage following an IVA can be difficult is that it will be noted on your credit file and will stay there for a while after it has ended.

-Your credit file is used by lenders to try and predict how likely you are to be able to repay what you borrow based on your history, so having an IVA lets them know that you have had trouble paying back debt in the past.
+Your credit file is used by companies to try and measure how likely you are to be able to repay what you borrow based on your history.
+As such, having an IVA lets them know that you have had trouble paying back debt in the past.

 Credit files contain six years’ worth of credit history.
-This means that a typical IVA will be visible on your file for around a year after its completion.
+This means that a typical IVA will be visible on your file for around a year after you’ve finished it.